swarch-2f-rootly/2f/Prototype_4/README.md

 **Validation Results:**

-- **Availability During Failure**: 100% availability maintained during pod failures in the conducted tests.
+- **Availability During Failure**: 100% availability maintained during pod failures in the conducted tests with 2 replicas.
 The reverse-proxy continued serving requests without interruption, with all traffic automatically routed to remaining healthy replicas.
+This contrasts with the 0% availability observed when using only 1 replica in GCP, which experienced 13 seconds of complete downtime during pod recreation.
 Note: This represents the observed behavior during testing; absolute 100% availability cannot be guaranteed in all production scenarios.

-- **Measured Recovery Times**: Reverse Proxy recovered in 14 seconds (measured during testing).
+- **Measured Recovery Times**: Reverse Proxy recovered in approximately 13-14 seconds (measured during testing, recovery times may vary slightly).
 Recovery time is well below the 60 second target, demonstrating efficient automatic recovery.
 With multiple replicas, service availability remained at 100% throughout the recovery period in the conducted tests because the remaining healthy replica continued handling all traffic.

 - **Request Success Rate**: 100% of requests succeeded during pod failures in the conducted tests.
 Traffic automatically routed to remaining healthy pods with no service interruption observed, demonstrating zero downtime during the test period.